Polar route: Current flight operations

 The American Federal Aviation Administration now defines the North Polar area of operations as the area north of 78° north latitude, which is north of Alaska and most of Siberia.

 Aircraft like the Boeing 747-400, 747-8, 777-200ER, 777-200LR, 777-300ER, 777X, 787-8, 787-9, and 787-10, as well as certain variants of the Airbus A330, A340, A350, and A380, with ranges of around 7000 nmi or more, are required in order to travel the long distances nonstop between suitable airports.

 Arctic polar routes are now common on airlines connecting Asian cities to North American cities.
 Emirates and Qatar Airways fly nonstop from Dubai and Doha to the US West Coast (San Francisco, Seattle, and Los Angeles), coming within a few degrees of latitude of the North Pole.

-In 2022, the Russian invasion of Ukraine has led countries such as the UK and the US, as well as the entire EU, to ban Russian airlines from entering their airspace; these countries received reciprocal bans from operating in Russian airspace.
-This has led airlines to avoid Russian airspace when flying to certain destinations, including Eastern Asian cities from the US and Europe and vice versa.
+The 2022 Russian invasion of Ukraine led the United Kingdom, the United States and the European Union to ban Russian airlines from entering their airspace; they consequently received bans from operating in Russian airspace.
+(Note: Attributed to multiple references:) The bans have led airlines to avoid Russian airspace when flying to certain destinations, including Eastern Asian cities from the US and Europe and vice versa.
 One instance includes Japan Airlines, whose Heathrow Airport-Haneda Airport route now flies over the Outer Hebrides of Scotland, Iceland, Greenland, Canada, the Arctic Ocean, and Alaska, crossing the International Date Line in the process.
 (An alternative route from London to Tokyo flies south of Russia and over Turkey, Central Asia, Mongolia and China).
 While this route uses a Boeing 777, which can cover the route without refuelling, its flight time increased by an additional four hours because of the longer new route.
 The airspace bans also forced cargo airlines to change their course, with some changing their polar routes.